dipakkr/A-to-Z-Resources-for-Students/README.md

 7. [LetsIntern](https://www.letsintern.com)

     ### Tips for Internship :
-     - For summer internship, start looking atleast 3-4 months in advance.
+     - For summer internship, start looking at least 3-4 months in advance.

 =============================================================================================